n8nhackers/n8n-nodes-document-generator/README.md

 ## Dependencies
 If you install this node, n8n will install automatically the next extra npm packages:
-* handlebars: required to work with Handlebars templates
+* [@jaredwray/fumanchu](https://www.npmjs.com/package/@jaredwray/fumanchu): this new Handlebars replacement provides Handlebars + Helpers Together.

 ## Usage
 The node can solve multiple use cases when creating content like: